jvalentino/sys-kilo-user-rest/README.md

-# System Kilo Doc Rest
+# System Kilo User Rest

-This application serves as the restful services as part of the overall https://github.com/jvalentino/sys-kilo project as they relate to documents.
+This application serves as the restful services as part of the overall https://github.com/jvalentino/sys-kilo project as they relate to users.
 For system level details, please see that location.

 Prerequisites